 David is an author and speaker on subjects ranging from enforcement of covenants not to compete, federal and civil litigation, advanced trial practice, intellectual property, trade secrets litigation and constitutional issues.

-Nationally recognized in the legal industry, David was named to the Pennsylvania Super Lawyers list in 2011, 2012, 2013 and 2014, and was selected for inclusion in The Best Lawyers in America® list since 2015 in the Commercial Litigation category.
+Nationally recognized in the legal industry, David has been named to the Pennsylvania Super Lawyers list from 2011 to 2015 and was selected for inclusion in The Best Lawyers in America® list since 2015 in the Commercial Litigation category.
 He is also an elected member of the American Law Institute.

 Before joining the firm in 1994, David served as law clerk to the Honorable D. Brooks Smith, currently of the United States Court of Appeals for the Third Circuit.